-- 50% in the territories of the following ten provinces: Lubelskie, Podkarpackie,

-Warmińsko-Mazurskie, Podlaskie,

-Świętokrzyskie, Opolskie, Małopolskie,

-Lubuskie, Łódzkie and Kujawsko-Pomorskie;

-(for the period 2007 - 2013);

-- 40% in the territories of the five provinces:

-Pomorskie, Zachodniopomorskie,

-Dolnośląskie, Wielkopolskie, and Śląskie (for

-the period 2007 2013), and, for the period

-from 1st January 2007 until 31st December

-2010 in the territory of Mazowieckie

-province, excluding the city of Warsaw;

-- 30% for the city of Warsaw (for the period 2007 - 2013), and during the period from 1st January 2011 until 31st December 2013 for the entire Mazowieckie province.
+- 50% in the territories of the following ten voivodships: Lubelskie, Podkarpackie, Warmińsko-Mazurskie, Podlaskie, Świętokrzyskie, Opolskie, Małopolskie, Lubuskie, Łódzkie and Kujawsko-Pomorskie; (for the entire period 2007 2013); - 40% in the territories of the five voivodships: Pomorskie, Zachodniopomorskie, Dolnośląskie, Wielkopolskie, and Śląskie (for the entire period 2007 2013), and, for the period from 1st January 2007 until 31st December 2010 in the territory of Mazowieckie voivodship, excluding Warsaw; - 30% for the capital city of Warsaw (for the entire period 2007 2013), and during the period from 1st January 2011 until 31st December 2013 in the territory of the entire Mazowieckie voivodship.

-The maximum intensity of aid for newly created small enterprises in the territory of the Mazowieckie province will amount to 35% of the expenditures born during the first three years from the creation of an enterprise, and 25% of the expenditures born during the following two years.
-For the remaining provinces, for newly created small enterprises, the maximum intensity of aid of 40% and 30%, respectively, will apply.
+The maximum intensity of aid for newly created small enterprises in the territory of the Mazowieckie voivodship will amount to 35% of the expenditures born during the first three years from the creation of an enterprise, and 25% of the expenditures born during the following two years.
+For the remaining voivodships, for newly created small enterprises, the maximum intensity of aid of 40% and 30%, respectively, will apply.

-Newly created small enterprises will include any microenterprises and small enterprises that were established less than five years ago.
-The level of intensity means that enterprises may obtain support up to a level that does not exceed a given percentage of their investment costs or of the two-year labour costs of newly employed workers in the case of aid for the creation of new jobs.
-For small enterprises, the intensity of regional investment aid may be increased by 20% and for medium-sized enterprises the intensity may be increased by 10%.
-Large investment - with eligible expenditure above EUR 50 million are subject to detailed additional rules.
+Newly created small enterprises will include any microenterprises and small enterprises that were established less then five years ago.

+The 50% intensity means that enterprises may obtain aid that does not exceed 50% of their investment outlays or 50% of two - year labour cost of newly employed workers in case of aid for creation of new jobs.
+For micro and small enterprises, intensity of regional investment aid will be increased by 20% and for medium-sized enterprises the intensity will be increased by 10%.
+In accordance with the new Guidelines on National Regional Aid for 2007-2013 (which are not fully in place yet), applicable ceilings could be increased by up to an additional 20% of the investment for aid granted to small enterprises and by up to an additional 10% of the investment for aid granted to medium-sized enterprises.